drh4kor/webformhax/README.md

 ---------------------------
 Part 4: Bang Bang!
 The fun part is running the script until the page locks or denies access and the next pin can be retired.
 The kali box will need to loop with local access to the target box.
+Update the .py script and change the 'loginURL' variable to the target box.

 Possible logins
 admin